William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Cole Ford was an important river crossing on Cole Hall Lane, part of the route from Yardley to Castle Bromwich.
 The first reference to the bridge, Collebrugge is not found until 1405, but there is likely to have been a crossing here from earliest times.

 After World War 2 the existing Cole Ford brick bridge of unknown age was replaced.
 That bridge was again damaged by floods c1970 and replaced by the present single-lane bridge.

-Now a pub and restaurant, the Poacher's Pocket probably replaced the moated house in the 18th century at which time some 40 hectares were farmed here.
+Latterly a pub and restaurant, the Poacher's Pocket, now a children's nursery, the present building probably replaced the moated house in the 18th century at which time some 40 hectares were farmed here.
 Solihull Sanitary Authority, which covered Yardley parish, laid a sewer down the valley of Yardley Brook from Yardley church to Colehall.
 The farmland was bought by the Authority for use as sewage filter beds and the house itself was used as offices.
 The sewer was later extended by the Birmingham, Tame & Rea District Drainage Board to connect with Minworth Main.

 By the mid-20th century the sewage farm was out of use, the tanks were infilled and the area was landscaped in the 1970s.
 A row of poplar trees planted as a screen probably at the end of the 19th century is still a significant landmark.
 The farm buildings were subsequently disused and in danger of dereliction until they were converted into The Poacher's Pocket public house which opened in 1984.
-Unfortunately the pub is currently closed.
+After some years empty, the building is now a children's nursery.
 Both the farmhouse and its 18th century barn are Grade II Listed.